GeorgePapalazaridis/blog-preview-card/README.md

 During this project, I:

-- Practiced implementing responsive layouts with `clamp()` for dynamic scaling.
+- Practiced implementing responsive layouts with `clamp()` for dynamic scaling and proportions.

 - Learned how to use **Sass** for modular and maintainable styling.
+- Improved hover, focus, and active state transitions for interactive elements.
 - Enhanced my understanding of semantic HTML and its role in accessibility.
 - Refined my skills in creating responsive designs using a **mobile-first approach**.